razor-x/blobpack/README.md

   }
 }
 ```

+_Tip: put your common resources in an npm package like @my-org/blobd_

 If you only need to package a single config file into the artifact,
 you can use this shorthand,